zigavaupot/blogger/using-watchlists-in-oracle-analytics/using-watchlists.md

 ![Add to existing watchlist](https://github.com/zigavaupot/blogger/blob/main/using-watchlists-in-oracle-analytics/images/add-to-existing-watchlist.png?raw=true)

-In case there are more than one vizulization added to a watchlist, then one can always be defined as a first card of that watchlist.
+In case there are more than one vizualization added to a watchlist, then one can always be defined as a first card of that watchlist.

 ![Add as a first card in a watchlist](https://github.com/zigavaupot/blogger/blob/main/using-watchlists-in-oracle-analytics/images/add-as-a-first-card-in-watchlist.png?raw=true)